chef-boneyard/chef-web-docs-2016/step_lwrp/step_lwrp_windows_batch_run.rst

 ..
 This is an included how-to.

-To run a batch file that unzips and moves |ruby|:
+The following examples show how to run a batch file that unzips and moves |ruby|:

 .. code-block:: ruby